javaconferences/javaconferences.github.io/README.md

 ## Additions, Changes, Corrections?

 If you want to add a conference, update it, fix a mistake?
 Please send a pull request to the [Github repository](https://github.com/javaconferences/javaconferences.github.io/).

+## Java Champions

+If you are looking for a list of Java Champions to talk at your conference, please see [Andres](https://github.com/aalmiray) list of [Java Champions](https://github.com/aalmiray/java-champions).